Tracing Mathematical Proficiency Through Problem-Solving Processes

-where $p_t$ denotes the detailed problem-solving process for question $q_t$, including step-by-step reasoning, intermediate computations, or other process-level traces.
+where $p_t$ denotes the detailed PSP for question $q_t$, including step-by-step reasoning, intermediate computations, or other process-level traces.
 The objective remains estimating $P(r_{t+1} = 1 ~|~ q_{t+1},~c_{t+1},~\mathcal{S_\textit{new}})$, while now leveraging both historical performance and the underlying problem-solving strategies.